george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 ## Usage
-1. cd into directory of ciscoCLI.py και and run: python ciscoCLI.py
+1. cd into the directory that ciscoCLI.py is located και and run: python ciscoCLI.py alternatively you can double click the provided run.bat file if you are on windows
-2. Place one IP per line and one command per line in the interface
+2. Place one IP per line and one command per line in the IP List and Commands List respectively
 3. Click the Run Commads Button
 4. Live output will be displayed in the main text area - this will be asynchronous with one thread corresponding to one device
 5. The software will attempt to login using ssh and telnet if ssh fails, it will also retry at each of these two steps with alternate credentials only if they are actually supplied